laststance/redux-vanilla/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+> Basically, you should use react-redux.
+This is my exercise module😜

 ## Motivation

 > if you use [react-redux](https://github.com/reactjs/react-redux) already, you can do almost exacty the same with: `connect((store) => store)(Component);`